PiresMA/epidemic_like_models/README.md

 Tax evasion dynamics
 * Brum, Rafael M., and Nuno Crokidakis.
 "Dynamics of tax evasion through an epidemic-like model."
 International Journal of Modern Physics C (2016): 1750023.

+Memetics
+* Marsden, Paul.
+"Memetics and social contagion: Two sides of the same coin."
+Journal of Memetics-Evolutionary Models of Information Transmission 2.2 (1998): 171-185.

 Membership Dynamics
 * Jeffs, Rebecca A., et al. "Activist model of political party growth."
 Physica A: Statistical Mechanics and its Applications 442 (2016): 359-372.